 While Still Cautious, Investment Rule Changes In Asia Encourage Capital Outflows as Overseas Buyers Acquire Choice U.S. Assets

-A recent spate of high-dollar transaction activity shows the extent to which Asian-Pacific capital is again seeking the safe haven of American shores -- this time with new players such as sovereign wealth, pension funds and insurance companies from Singapore, South Korea and China investing in flashy U.S. commercial real estate
+A recent spate of high-dollar transaction activity shows the extent to which Asian-Pacific capital is again seeking the safe haven of American shores -- this time with new players such as sovereign wealth, pension funds and insurance companies from Singapore, South Korea and China investing in flashy U.S. commercial real estate assets.

 Singapore-based entities, the most active of the Asian cross-border investors over the last 12 months, allocated $2.5 billion toward investment in U.S. property during 2012, including the blockbuster $851 million purchase of 101 California St. in downtown San Francisco by a partnership led by the Government of Singapore Investment Corp.
 (GIC) sovereign wealth fund.